-APPROVAL OF MINUTES: Tyler called on everyone to read over the minutes.
-Richard Beck moved that the minutes be approved as written.
-John David Barr seconded his motion.
+APPROVAL OF MINUTES: Richard Beck moved that the minutes be approved as written.
+Kevin Ward seconded the motion.
 Motion carried.

-There being no further business, the meeting was adjourned.
+ADJOURNMENT: There being no further business, Kevin Ward closed the meeting with prayer.